Cloud-HM/pywbem3/README.md

 So we made a few decisions.
 They were:
 -------
 * It's year 2016, we should **only** use Python 3
-* Cleaning up all code related to 2.7
+* Removing all references/usage of Python 2.7
 * Use idiomatic Python 3 SSL code

 License